Table of contents

 Sticky Brick Junior

-The Sticky Brick lineup provides a versatile vaporizing experience in a number of shapes and sizes.
-These butane powered vaporizers can produce fat, flavorful hits within seconds of inhaling, and with just about any load size.
+The Sticky Brick lineup provides a versatile vaping experience in a number of shapes and sizes.
+These butane powered vaporizers can produce fat, flavorful vapor within seconds of inhaling, and with just about any load size.
 If you only want a couple puffs, Sticky Bricks are perfect.
 The on-demand style doesn’t waste anything between hits.
 The only downside here is its manual controls.
 If you don’t mind wielding a torch, the Sticky Brick Junior’s pocketable size and fat hits make it a solid choice for the traveling vaporist.

 Boundless CFV & Tera

-The Boundless CFV and Tera provide flavorful hits with full convection heating at a reasonable price.
+The Boundless CFV and Tera provide flavorful hits with full convection heating systems at a reasonable price.
 They’re a little different than other convection vapes, though.
 The CFV and Tera are session vapes, instead of on-demand, meaning the heater stays on between hits, but doesn’t heat the herbs until you draw.

 Boundless CFV Review

 Both vapes sport the same robust heater, built for heavy users that tend to draw hard.
-Because of their session style, they’re consistent and very simple to use with only three buttons, one for on/off and two for direct temperature control.
+Because of their session style, they’re consistent and very simple to use with only three buttons, one for on/off and two for precise temperature control.

 The CFV is a great option if you want to throw it in a bag or purse for easy traveling, and is the cheapest option on the list.
 The Tera kicks it up a notch and draws power from two user-replaceable 18650 batteries.
 It’s the best choice for long sessions at home or passing around a group of friends.
 The Tera is a beefy vaporizer, so don’t expect it to slip into your back pocket.

 The Ditanium is one of the hardest hitting vaporizers we offer here at Planet of the Vapes.
-Its quality materials maintain the purity of each hit and keep the vapor strong and flavorful.
+Its high quality materials maintain the purity of each hit and keep the vapor production strong and flavorful.
 The whip is easy to share with friends and is great for relaxing sessions.
-The Ditanium excels with dry herbs, and even does traditional concentrate dabs, but unlike most vapes on the market, it can knock you out with both at the same time.
+The Ditanium excels with dry herbs, and even does traditional concentrate sessions, but unlike most vapes on the market, it can knock you out with both at the same time.
 If you want a desktop option that covers all of your vaping needs, the Ditanium is a great choice.

 Arizer Extreme Q